Connected greedy colourings of perfect graphs and other classes: the good, the bad and the ugly: Classes of graphs with no ugly member

 An optimal greedy colouring algorithm for colouring comparability graphs is known, see~\cite[Chapter~5.7]{BOOKgolumbic}.
 This yields an ordering $\sigma$ of the vertices with $\chi(G,\sigma)=\chi(G)$; however $\sigma$ may not be connected.
 Here we present a connected variant.

-\begin{theorem} No comparability graph is ugly, and a good connected ordering of any connected comparability graph can be computed in polynomial time. \end{theorem}

-\begin{proof} It is known~\cite[Chapter~5.7]{BOOKgolumbic} that given a comparability graph $G$, we can compute in polynomial time (in the size of $G$) a partial order $P$ on the vertices of $G$ whose transitive closure yields $G$, as well as a height function $h$ on $P$ defined by $h(v) = 1$ if $v$ is minimal in $P$, and $h(v) = 1 + \max\{h(w)\colon w\prec v\}$ otherwise.
-This can be done by conducting a Depth-First Search and this defines the \emph{height} of $P$ as $\max_{v\in{V(G)}} h(v)$.
+\begin{theorem} No comparability graph is ugly, and a good connected ordering of any connected comparability graph on $n$ vertices and $m$ edges can be computed in time $O(mn)$. \end{theorem} \begin{proof} It is known~\cite[Chapter~5.7]{BOOKgolumbic} that given a comparability graph $G$ on $n$ vertices and $m$ edges, we can compute in time $O(mn)$ a partial order $P$ on the vertices of $G$ whose transitive closure yields $G$, as well as a height function $h$ on $P$ defined by $h(v) = 1$ if $v$ is minimal in $P$, and $h(v) = 1 + \max\{h(w)\colon w\prec v\}$ otherwise.
+This can be done by computing a transitive orientation of $G$ and conducting a Depth-First Search.
 Furthermore, such a function yields an optimal proper colouring of~$G$.
+In the following, by \emph{height} of $P$ we mean $\max_{v\in{V(G)}} h(v)$.

 Let $G$ be a connected comparability graph and $P$ be one of its associated partial orders.
 Clearly the statement holds if the height of $P$ equals $2$, as $G$ is bipartite in that case.
 Let us assume that $P$ is of height $k\geq 3$ and consider the poset $P'$ obtained from $P$ by removing all maximal elements of $P$, as well as the graph $G'$ associated to $P'$ (note that it may not be connected).
 Since $h$ restricted to $P'$ defines a height function of $P'$, it yields a $(k-1)$-colouring of $G'$.
 We extend it to a colouring of $P$ as follows.
 First, we colour all maximal elements of $P$ with colour $k$, and then, we swap the colour classes~$2$ and~$k$.
 Thus, we have obtained an optimal colouring of $G$ where all maximal elements of $P$ are coloured~$2$ and all minimal elements are coloured~$1$.
-This colouring process is depicted in Figure \ref{fig:PosetColoring}.
+This colouring process is depicted in Figure \ref{fig:Posetcolouring}.

 Now, observe that the subgraph $H$ induced by the colour classes~$1$ and~$2$ is bipartite and forms a dominating subgraph of $G$, since every element of $P$ that is neither maximal nor minimal is comparable with some maximal and some minimal element.